ibm-cloud-docs/netezza/examples2_singularity.md

    ```
    {: codeblock}

-## 3. Create an external table for the data from a data lake
+## 3. Create an external table for the data from a data lake.
 {: #create_table2}

 Create an external table that accesses the yellow taxi data from January 2021.